universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

         </details>

+1. Slurm Arrays
+    - Template: `slurm_array`
+    - Description: A simple use of slurm array syntax.
+This is a MUST for good "HPC Citizen" behaviour on the cluster.
+If you need more than 10 jobs of the same type, use an array job to pull the args from a file to run.
+You'll also learn how to limit concurrency so that your array jobs don't abuse the schedular...

 1. Convert existing Apollo2 Script

-    - Template: `SLURM-Bugged`
+    - Template: `slurm_bugged`
-    - Description: This script is already in SLURM format - however there are a number of errors which will prevent it from running, which are mistakes likely to be made when intitally switching from SGE to SLURM.
+    - Description: This script is already in SLURM format - however there are a number of errors which will prevent it from running, which are mistakes likely to be made when intitally switching from SGE to SLURM; as well as some simple errors we often see.
 This script should load the default Python version and then attempt to install to you `workdir` the python module `numpy`.

+1. Using GPUs
+    - Template: `slurm_gpu`
+    - Description: A simple slurm script which will attach a GPU to your job for use with nvidia commands and GPU based workloads.
+This will give you the basics of connecting a GPU, how to view its details, and the syntax for more complex tasks.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Saving Your Work

-Please now open your jobs directoires which you have created and copy them over to your `workdir` your created in the previous Exercise Sheet.
+Please now open your jobs directories which you have created and copy them over to your `workdir` your created in the previous Exercise Sheet.

 When you delete a job in the Job Composer - it wipes the directory, job script and all results contained within.
+This is why it is good to make a copy of scripts either in your home directory, or to make templates out of them!

 <p align="right">(<a href="#top">back to top</a>)</p>